Anti-Money Laundering Policy & Procedures

 Trade Related Red Flags

-Prior to entering into a Specified Agreement and throughout the project, MIRWORK requires a thorough review of all applicable trade documentation (e.g., customs declarations, trade documents, invoices, etc.) to enable MIRWORK to monitor and report unusual and suspicious activity.
+Prior to entering into a Specified Agreement and throughout the project, SEOSPRINT requires a thorough review of all applicable trade documentation (e.g., customs declarations, trade documents, invoices, etc.) to enable SEOSPRINT to monitor and report unusual and suspicious activity.
 In addition to OFAC filtering, the monitoring process should give greater scrutiny to:

 Responding to Red Flags and Suspicious Activity